w3bdesign/dfweb-v2/README.md

 - Google fonts with Gatsby plugin for prefetching
 - Gatsby plugin for generating robots.txt and sitemap.xml
 - UUID for unique IDs for mapped elements
-- ScrollReveal for reveaing content on portfolio
+- ScrollReveal for revealing content on portfolio
 - React-PDF for displaying PDF CV

 ## TODO